zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 description: "Sample for creating a WebLogic cluster on the Azure Kubernetes Service with model in image approache."
 ---

+This sample demonstrates how to use the [Oracle WebLogic Server Kubernetes Operator](/weblogic-kubernetes-operator/) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS) using the model in image approach.
+After going through the steps, your WLS domain runs on an AKS cluster instance and you can manage your WLS domain by accessing the WebLogic Server Administration Console.

 #### Contents

  - [Prerequisites](#prerequisites)